okkine/HA-Sol/README.md

 ### Solar Elevation

-Tracks how high the sun is above the horizon, measured in degrees.
+This tracks how high the sun sits above the horizon in degrees.

-- **Range**: -90° (directly below) to +90° (directly overhead)
+- **Range**: -90° (straight down) to +90° (directly overhead)
-- **Updates**: Automatically when the sun reaches each elevation step
+- **Updates**: Automatically whenever the sun crosses each elevation step
-- **Default Step**: 0.5° (configurable)
+- **Default Step**: 0.5° (you can change this)

 **Attributes:**
-- `next_update` - When the sensor will next update
+- `next_update` - When the sensor updates next
-- `next_target` - The elevation value that will trigger the next update
+- `next_target` - The elevation that'll trigger the next update

-**Example Use**: Trigger automations when the sun rises above your horizon (0°), reaches golden hour elevation, or sets below a specific angle for closing blinds.
+**Example Use**: Fire off automations when the sun rises above the horizon (0°), hits golden hour elevation, or drops below a certain angle to close your blinds.

 ---

 ### Solar Azimuth

-Tracks the sun's compass direction, measured in degrees.
+This tracks which compass direction the sun's in, measured in degrees.

 - **Range**: 0° (North) → 90° (East) → 180° (South) → 270° (West) → 360° (North)
 - **Updates**: Automatically when the sun reaches each azimuth step
 - **Default Step**: 1.0° (configurable)

 **Special Features:**
-- Automatically detects and handles azimuth reversals in tropical regions (when the sun changes direction)
+- Automatically detects and handles azimuth reversals in tropical areas (when the sun's compass direction reverses—usually happening at night when the sun is below the horizon)
-- Persistent caching system maintains up to 4 future reversals, surviving reboots and power outages
+- Persistent caching keeps track of up to 4 future reversals, even through reboots and power outages, enabling reliable step-based updates that other integrations can't provide
-- Intelligent direction tracking ensures accurate positioning even when reversals occur shortly after midnight
+- Smart direction tracking stays accurate even when reversals happen right after midnight

 **Attributes:**
-- `next_update` - When the sensor will next update
+- `next_update` - When the sensor updates next
-- `next_target` - The azimuth value that will trigger the next update
+- `next_target` - The azimuth that'll trigger the next update
-- `reversal_time` - When the next azimuth reversal will occur (tropical locations only)
+- `reversal_time` - When the next azimuth reversal happens (tropical locations only)

-**Example Use**: Know exactly where the sun is in the sky, trigger window treatments when sun hits specific windows, or create dynamic solar tracking for panels.
-Essential for locations within ±23.45° latitude where the sun can reverse direction.
+**Example Use**: Know exactly where the sun is, automate window treatments when sun hits certain windows, or set up dynamic solar panel tracking.
+This is especially useful if you're within ±23.45° latitude where the sun can reverse direction.

 ---

-### Solstice Curve
+### Declination Normalized

-Tracks the sun's position in the annual seasonal cycle as a normalized value.
+This tracks where we are in the annual seasonal cycle as a number between 0 and 1.

 - **Range**: 0.0 (winter solstice) to 1.0 (summer solstice)
-- **Updates**: Event-driven from cache system (noon and midnight updates)
+- **Updates**: Event-driven from the cache system (noon and midnight updates)
-- **Hemisphere Aware**: Automatically adjusts for northern/southern hemisphere
+- **Hemisphere Aware**: Automatically adjusts based on whether you're north or south of the equator

 **Attributes:**
 - `declination` - Current solar declination in degrees

 **How It Works:**
-The solstice curve represents where the sun is in its annual journey between minimum elevation (winter solstice) and maximum elevation (summer solstice).
-This normalized value makes it easy to create seasonal automations.
+The declination normalized sensor shows where the sun is in its yearly trip between its lowest point (winter solstice) and highest point (summer solstice).
+This normalized value makes seasonal automations easier to set up.

-- **0.0** = Winter solstice (shortest day, lowest sun elevation)
+- **0.0** = Winter solstice (shortest day, sun's lowest in the sky)
-- **0.5** = Equinoxes (equal day/night)
+- **0.5** = Equinoxes (day and night are equal)
-- **1.0** = Summer solstice (longest day, highest sun elevation)
+- **1.0** = Summer solstice (longest day, sun's highest in the sky)

 **Example Use**:
-- Create gradually changing automations that follow the seasons
+- Create automations that gradually change with the seasons
-- Adjust heating/cooling schedules based on seasonal sun intensity
+- Adjust heating/cooling based on how intense the sun is throughout the year
-- Trigger different behaviors as the year progresses without complex date logic
+- Trigger different behaviors as seasons change without messing with complicated date logic
-- Calculate optimal solar panel angles throughout the year
+- Calculate optimal solar panel angles year-round

-**Note**: This sensor is disabled by default and can be enabled in the entity settings if needed.
+**Note**: This sensor's disabled by default—you can turn it on in entity settings if you want it.

 ---

 ## Atmospheric Compensation

-Sol automatically accounts for how Earth's atmosphere bends light from the sun, making it appear higher in the sky than its true astronomical position.
-This effect is most noticeable near the horizon, especially at sunrise and sunset.
+Sol automatically accounts for the Earth's atmospheric refraction of sunlight, which makes the sun appear higher in the sky than its true astronomical position.
+This effect is most pronounced near the horizon, especially at sunrise and sunset.

 ### Apparent vs. True Position

-**By default, Sol shows the sun's *apparent position*** - where it appears to be in the sky when you look at it.
-This is what you'll actually see with your eyes, accounting for atmospheric refraction.
+**By default, Sol shows you the sun's *apparent position*** - where it looks like it is when you actually see it in the sky.
+This accounts for atmospheric refraction.

-If you prefer the **true astronomical position** (the sun's geometric position without atmospheric effects), you can set the atmospheric pressure to `0` during configuration.
-This disables refraction correction entirely.
+If you'd rather have the **true astronomical position** (the sun's geometric position without atmospheric effects), just set atmospheric pressure to `0` during setup.
+This turns off refraction correction completely.

 **How It Works:**
-- Uses your location's elevation to calculate typical atmospheric pressure
+- Uses your location's elevation to figure out typical atmospheric pressure
-- Applies standard astronomical refraction models to calculate apparent position
+- Applies standard astronomical refraction models to calculate where the sun appears
-- Fully configurable - set pressure to `0` for true position, or customize for your local conditions
+- Fully configurable—set pressure to `0` for true position, or customize for your local conditions

 **Default Settings:**
 - Pressure: 1013.25 mbar (standard sea level pressure)
 - Automatically adjusted based on your configured elevation
-- **Result**: Shows apparent position (what you see in the sky)
+- **Result**: Shows apparent position (what you actually see)

 **For True Astronomical Position:**
 - Set pressure to `0` mbar during configuration
 - **Result**: Shows geometric position (no atmospheric correction)

-Most users should use the default settings, as the apparent position is more useful for practical applications like solar panel tracking, photography timing, and home automation.
+Most people should stick with the defaults—apparent position is more useful for real-world stuff like solar panel tracking, photography timing, and home automation.

 ---

 ## Azimuth Reversal Tracking

-One of Sol's most sophisticated features is its handling of azimuth reversals in tropical and subtropical regions.
+One of Sol's most sophisticated features is its handling of azimuth reversals in tropical and subtropical regions—a phenomenon that's challenged other sun tracking integrations.

 ### What Are Azimuth Reversals?

-At latitudes within ±23.45° of the equator (the tropics), the sun doesn't always follow the typical east-to-west pattern across the sky.
-During certain times of the year, after the sun sets (or before it rises), its azimuth can reverse direction - briefly moving in the opposite direction, before continuing its normal path.
-These reversals typically occur at night when the sun is below the horizon.
+If you're within ±23.45° of the equator (the tropics), the sun doesn't always follow the typical east-to-west path across the sky.
+At certain times of year, after sunset (or before sunrise), the sun's azimuth can reverse direction—briefly moving backwards before continuing its normal path.
+These reversals usually happen at night when the sun's below the horizon.

 ### How Sol Handles This

 **Persistent Cache System:**
-- Maintains a rolling cache of the next 4 upcoming reversals
+- Keeps a rolling cache of the next 4 upcoming reversals
-- Stores cache in Home Assistant's persistent storage (survives reboots)
+- Stores the cache in Home Assistant's persistent storage (survives reboots)
-- Automatically recalculates starting from previous solar noon for accuracy
+- Automatically recalculates starting from the previous solar noon for accuracy

 **Intelligent Direction Detection:**
-- Samples direction at solar noon (when no reversals occur)
+- Samples direction at solar noon (when no reversals happen)
-- Tracks current direction by counting reversals since last known state
+- Tracks current direction by counting reversals since the last known state
-- Updates cache automatically when reversals pass
+- Updates cache automatically as reversals pass

 **Daily/Weekly Validation:**
 - Tropical locations (±23.45° latitude): Daily checks at midnight
 - Non-tropical locations: Weekly validation checks
-- Automatic adjustment as seasons change and sun's declination varies
+- Automatic adjustment as seasons change and the sun's declination varies

-This ensures accurate azimuth tracking year-round, regardless of latitude, power outages, or system reboots.
+This keeps azimuth tracking accurate year-round, no matter your latitude, power outages, or system reboots.

 ---